tariqhawis/tariqhawis.github.io/_posts/2021-11-03-Create-your-own-vpn-with-openvpn.md

 layout: post
 hero_title: Create Your Own VPN Server with OpenVPN
 description: In this post I will walk you through how to create a free VPN server using OpenVPN community edition
+summary:  |-
+    If you are looking to build your own VPN server for personal use or for your business, this post will walk you through it.
 date: 2021-11-03
 permalink: /:title/
 redirect_from: /2021/11/03/create-your-own-vpn-server-with-openvpn.html